Twitter Icon

 Kathy Deitsch, Transcriber

 Kathy Deitsch is a former teacher and long-time advocate for change that improves lives.
 Her writing has appeared in countless news and magazine publications, including The Progressive, The Advocate, Washington Blade, and Out Front on issues of lesbian and gay political life.
-Kathy serves as an appointed member of her city’s animal commission.
+Kathy served as an appointed member of her city’s animal commission in Wheat Ridge, CO prior to moving in August 2013.
 She and her partner, Lisa Faust own and operate A New Way to Life Pet Services.
-Recently the company added two popular courses, Pet First Aid PetSaver™ and Canine Colors.
+Recently the company added two popular courses which Lisa teaches, Pet First Aid PetSaver™ and Canine Colors.
 The classes are a must for pet parents and pet professionals.

 Cedar's story in her own words.